lethargilistic/blog/0018-the-academic-bates-motel.md

 benefit and not their own.
 Now, I ask you, do the birds sing just because they believe a human, christened with intelligence, will be there to score it with an alphabet that skips 'E' just to make sure the prisoners and guests will know they've truly Failed?
 When I was in school, the wardens made a big deal about also dropping 'D' because it was a redundant non-passing score.
-Once dedicated to this system of scoring, it seems like the wardens thought making its student sorting more efficient was a more salient goal than measuring granular levels of student's actual learning.
+Once dedicated to this system of scoring, it seems like the wardens thought making its prisoner-sorting more efficient was a more salient goal than measuring granular levels of prisoners' actual learning.
 It is the same with plagiarism norms.

 When I naively presume that the purpose of academic writing is to inform and persuade the public about things of importance, I am told that those are two nice goals, but that they must be balanced within the confines of the tenure system that values "originality."
 This is a